team-gsri/mods-opex/.github/README.md

 * Set name to `destroyer` : not mandatory, but usefull for debuging purpose
 * Configure the template in the advanced properties
 * You're done !

+We have written a complete guide on [how to make a standard GSRI OPEX mission](https://cloud.gsri.team/f/14473).
+Curently, this file is accessible only to GSRI members on our private cloud.

 ## How to get help